AMR 35: ZT 3

-The Renault ZT3 was a tank destroyer with the same 25 mm SA35 L/47 gun in a superstructure on the hull.
+The Renault ZT3 was a tank destroyer with the same 25 mm SA 35 L/47 gun in a superstructure on the hull.
 The development of the ZT 3 took place parallel to that of the ZT 2: a first plan in June 1935, followed by a request to Renault to produce a prototype on 12 December 1935.
 However, given the absence of a turret, there was no need to wait for its development: Renault was instructed to quickly construct a first vehicle by adding a boiler plate superstructure to the old third AMR 35 prototype, and then sent it to Rueil where a gun could be built in and a cast commander cupola fitted.

 APX indicated on 6 April 1936 — the plan to build just a single prototype already having been discarded when the second order was placed — that it desired to have five vehicles ready for the September manoeuvres of 1936.
 That was a very optimistic assessment, especially given the fact they themselves had not yet sent the superstructure blueprints to Renault.
 On 26 October, Schneider announced that the five empty hulls could not be delivered before the end of April 1937 — the blueprints had not yet been received.
 On 27 October 1937 — with the hulls at Schneider nearing completion — APX demanded that between 15 and 20 November a "prototype" (not the original one of 1935) would be provided for acceptance.
 On 26 April 1938, APX approved the hull but only informed Schneider of this on 5 May.